Yuu-to-kun/YuuGarden/README.md

-# Important notice
-I am saying officially sorry to Snowy and myself for cancelling this project even after the hard effort we've put into it.
-But after repeated nasty attitude from certain people that will be listed, we have decided to end development indefinitely.
-- elon7496 (discord)
-- fafyizer (discord)
+# I want to apologise for the previous announcment it was stupid on my part to rush a decision so.
+The development will be stopped for a short period of time but not forever
 ## StarGarden
 StarGarden is an open source fpPS4 launcher that will handle everything for you, so you can play your ps4 games.